 Each of our locations serves different customers’ needs, offering them a different types of biking opportunities in different landscapes.

 Having locations in different areas or even climates also means that while one season is ending in one location, another one is only starting.
 Keeping this in mind, choose your geographical location and type of service wisely: you don’t want to end up in an area where the season is extremely short.

 Update your processes to support growth

 One of the most fundamental changes that will occur with the growth of your business is the need to develop your processes and update your online store.

 This will require meticulous planning and distribution of resources.
-Make sure your contact information is up-to-date, all of the products presented on your website are shown in the right categories, and physically moved to the right locations.
+Make sure your contact information is up-to-date, all the products on your website are shown in the right categories and physically moved to the right locations.

-In case there’s a wrong email address, or a product is marked under the wrong location, it will complicate the employees’ job and take up a lot of time.
-Most importantly, leaving the customer confused and in the worst case without the right gear affects the overall customer experience in a negative way.
+If there’s a wrong email address or a product is marked under the wrong location, it will complicate the employees’ jobs and take up a lot of time.
+Most importantly, leaving the customer confused and, in the worst case, without the right gear affects the overall customer experience in a negative way.

-Any type of expansions or growth also means updating your communication and marketing strategy.
-One of the decisions you’ll have to make is whether you’ll have separate social media accounts for the different locations, or if you’ll continue with only one.
+Any type of expansion or growth also means updating your communication and marketing strategy.
+One of the decisions you’ll have to make is whether you’ll have separate social media accounts for the different locations or if you’ll continue with only one.